-7.4.2.
-Rural Health Clinics (RHCs)
+7.4.2 Rural Health Clinics (RHCs)

 The Capitation Payment to the CONTRACTOR includes the units and expenditures applicable to the RHCs.
-The Department will adjust Claims data to make RHC encounter payment levels equivalent to Medicaid FFS payment levels.
+The Department will adjust Claims data to make RHC encounter payment levels equivalent to Medicaid FFS payment levels as specified in Section 1903(m)(2)(A)(ix) of the Act.

-- 7.4.2.1.
-Not make payment to a RHC that is less than the level and amount of payment that the CONTRACTOR makes for similar services to other Providers. - 7.4.2.2.
-Not make payment to a RHC that is less than the level and amount of payment that the RHC would have been entitled to receive as reimbursement from the South Carolina Medicaid Program for a Medicaid FFS Claim.
-However, the CONTRACTOR may elect to make payment to the RHC at a level and amount that exceeds the Medicaid FFS reimbursement amount.

-- 7.4.2.3.
-Submit the name of each RHC and detailed Medicaid Encounter data (i.e. Medicaid Recipient data, payment data, service/CPT codes) paid to each RHC by month of service to the Department for State Plan required reconciliation purposes.
-This information shall be submitted in the format required by the Department as contained in the Managed Care Policy and Procedure Guide. - 7.4.3.
-Payment to Federally Qualified Health Centers (FQHCs)
+- 7.4.2.1 Not make payment to a RHC that is less than the level and amount of payment that the CONTRACTOR makes for similar services to other Providers. - 7.4.2.2 Not make payment to a RHC that is less than the level and amount of payment that the RHC would have been entitled to receive as reimbursement from the South Carolina Medicaid Program for a Medicaid FFS Claim.
+However, the CONTRACTOR may elect to make payment to the RHC at a level and amount that exceeds the Medicaid FFS reimbursement amount. - 7.4.2.3 Submit the name of each RHC and detailed Medicaid Encounter data (i.e. Medicaid Recipient data, payment data, service/CPT codes) paid to each RHC by month of service to the Department for State Plan required reconciliation purposes.
+This information shall be submitted in the format required by the Department as contained in the Managed Care Process and Procedure Manual.

+7.4.3 Payment to Federally Qualified Health Centers (FQHCs)

 The Capitation Payment to the CONTRACTOR includes the units and expenditures applicable to the FQHCs.
-The Department will continue to utilize the Prospective Payment System (PPS) methodology for FQHC reimbursement.
+The Department will continue to utilize the Prospective Payment System (PPS) methodology for FQHC reimbursement as specified in Section 1903(m)(2)(A)(ix) of the Act.

-- 7.4.3.1.
-Not make payment to a FQHC that is less than the prospective payment amount that the FQHC would have been entitled to receive as reimbursement from the South Carolina Medicaid Program. - 7.4.3.2.
-On a quarterly basis, submit the name of each FQHC and detailed Medicaid Encounter data of each FQHC by month of service to the Department for State Plan required reconciliation purposes.
-This information shall be submitted in the format required by the Department as contained in the Managed Care Policy and Procedure Guide. - 7.4.3.3.
-The CONTRACTOR shall reconcile all FQHC payments with the PPS amount.
-See the Managed Care Policy and Procedure Guide for additional information.
+- 7.4.3.1 Not make payment to a FQHC that is less than the prospective payment amount that the FQHC would have been entitled to receive as reimbursement from the South Carolina Medicaid Program. - 7.4.3.2 On a quarterly basis, submit the name of each FQHC and detailed Medicaid Encounter data of each FQHC by month of service to the Department for State Plan required reconciliation purposes.
+This information shall be submitted in the format required by the Department as contained in the Managed Care Process and Procedure Manual. - 7.4.3.3 Reconcile all FQHC payments with the PPS amount.
+See the Managed Care Process and Procedure Manual for additional information. - 7.4.4 Payment to Indian Health Care Providers (IHCP)

-7.5.
-Copayments